-The top-up loans have been disbursed across multiple customer segments and geographies with varying purposes.
-Many organizations have disbursed these loans to existing customers who are in genuine need of short-term liquidity support and who showed an intent to pay by meeting at least one payment obligation during the pandemic period.
-While these top-up loans are considered as a measure to support the vulnerable segment by customer-centric, impact focussed microfinance institutions, there is an increasing perception of risk for these loans, especially when they are disbursed to overdue customers.
-In this blog, we intend to define what is a top-up loan and analyse trends of top-up loans in terms of customer segment and geography.
-Please note that we have not analysed performance of top-up loans in this blog, as it is too early to comment on the same.
-We will monitor these top-up loans and publish performance of these loans separately in subsequent blogs.
+Such smaller ticket, top-up loans have been disbursed across multiple customer segments and geographies with varying purposes.
+Many organizations have disbursed these loans to existing customers who are in genuine need of short-term liquidity support and who showed an intent to pay by meeting at least one payment obligation during Q2 FY-21.
+While these top-up loans are considered as a measure to support the vulnerable segment by customer-centric, impact focussed microfinance institutions, there is a perception of higher risk for these loans, especially when they are disbursed to overdue customers.
+In this blog, we attempt to describe what a top-up loan is and analyse trends of top-up loans disbursed in terms of customer segment and geography.
+Please note that we have not presented an analysis of the credit performance of top-up loans in this blog, as it is still too early as it requires at least 6 to 12 months of repayment history after disbursement of these loans to conclusively comment on the same.